How we communicate

 You can use a variety of channels to express your appreciation.
-A comment directly in a Zulip thread or on a pull request is often best, but in some cases you may also want to send a friendly direct message.
+A comment directly in a Zulip thread or on a pull request is often best, but in some cases you may also want to send a friendly PM.
 E.g.:

 “I’ve noticed that you’ve been answering lots of questions in #development help lately.
 Thanks so much for doing that!”